Rules Engine for Edge Firewall

 For your WAF to effectively take action it is necessary to associate it with a Behavior, within a Rule of your Edge Firewall:

-- Access Real-Time Manager and enter the Edge menu, and select Edge Firewall.
+- Access Real-Time Manager and enter the menu Edge Computing> Edge Firewall;

-- In the Main Settings tab, enable Web Application Firewall in the Edge Firewall Modules and select one or more domains to receive WAF protection.
+- Enable Web Application Firewall in the Edge Firewall Modules and select one or more domains to receive WAF protection;

-- Use Analytics or WAF logs through Real-Time Events and Data Streaming products to track detected threats.
+- Use Real-Time Metrics or WAF logs through Real-Time Events and Data Streaming products to track detected threats.

 Didn’t find what you were looking for?
 Open a support ticket